jacobd082/simple-wx/conditions.md

 ### Foggy
 When the visibility is under 40%

+### Windy
+When the wind speed is over 18 KPH and it is not Hot, Cold, or foggy

 ### Cloudy
 When it is not hot, cold, foggy, and has a >90% cloud coverige